dombeesley/coffee_shop/README.md

 * I used [Code Institute](https://codeinstitute.net/), [W3Schools](https://www.w3schools.com/), [Stack Overflow](https://stackoverflow.com/), and the Code Institute [Slack](https://slack.com/) to look for help with my code when I couldn’t solve a particular problem on my own.

 ### Tools
+* [Balsamiq](https://balsamiq.com/) – This program was used to create rough wireframes of the website’s homepage, in order for me to be able to visualise it properly before I began to actually build the site.
+* [Bootstrap](https://getbootstrap.com/) – I used this framework in order to put together the structure of the website, as well as implement features such as the navbar and the modal.

 ## Testing <hr>
 ## Screen Sizes And Devices